EisnerAmper Wealth Management Corporate Benefits LLC Acquires 8,833 Shares of Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA)

 EisnerAmper Wealth Management Corporate Benefits LLC boosted its holdings in shares of Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA – Get Rating) by 2.6% during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 350,198 shares of the company’s stock after buying an additional 8,833 shares during the quarter.
 Vanguard FTSE Developed Markets ETF accounts for 8.1% of EisnerAmper Wealth Management Corporate Benefits LLC’s investment portfolio, making the stock its 2nd largest position.
 EisnerAmper Wealth Management Corporate Benefits LLC’s holdings in Vanguard FTSE Developed Markets ETF were worth $16,820,000 as of its most recent SEC filing.

 A number of other institutional investors have also added to or reduced their stakes in VEA.
 IAG Wealth Partners LLC acquired a new stake in shares of Vanguard FTSE Developed Markets ETF in the 4th quarter valued at $26,000.
-Global Trust Asset Management LLC purchased a new stake in shares of Vanguard FTSE Developed Markets ETF in the fourth quarter valued at about $31,000.
-Ulland Investment Advisors LLC purchased a new stake in shares of Vanguard FTSE Developed Markets ETF in the fourth quarter valued at about $32,000.
-Concord Wealth Partners boosted its holdings in shares of Vanguard FTSE Developed Markets ETF by 219.3% in the fourth quarter.
-Concord Wealth Partners now owns 645 shares of the company’s stock valued at $33,000 after acquiring an additional 443 shares in the last quarter.
-Finally, Leelyn Smith LLC acquired a new stake in shares of Vanguard FTSE Developed Markets ETF in the fourth quarter valued at about $36,000.
+Global Trust Asset Management LLC purchased a new position in shares of Vanguard FTSE Developed Markets ETF in the 4th quarter valued at $31,000.
+Ulland Investment Advisors LLC purchased a new position in shares of Vanguard FTSE Developed Markets ETF in the 4th quarter valued at $32,000.
+Concord Wealth Partners grew its position in shares of Vanguard FTSE Developed Markets ETF by 219.3% in the 4th quarter.
+Concord Wealth Partners now owns 645 shares of the company’s stock valued at $33,000 after buying an additional 443 shares during the last quarter.
+Finally, Leelyn Smith LLC purchased a new position in shares of Vanguard FTSE Developed Markets ETF in the 4th quarter valued at $36,000.

 Read More